 Tommy holds a B.A. in Political Science from the University of Tennessee where he was an appointed member of the Academic Review Board, Student Disciplinary Board and Tennessee Capital Markets Society.
+He holds the FINRA Series 7 and Series 63 registrations with Distribution Services, LLC.

-Jordan Schneeberger Associate, Finance and Operations
+Jordan Schneeberger Senior Associate, Finance and Operations

-Jordan Schneeberger is an Associate in Operations and Finance with FlowStone Partners, providing support for the onboarding and ongoing administration of client accounts.
+Jordan Schneeberger is a Senior Associate in Operations and Finance with FlowStone Partners, providing support for the onboarding and ongoing administration of client accounts.
 In addition, Jordan provides operational support to the investment team and works on special projects.